Land Tenure System in Nigeria – Everything You Need To Know

 Disadvantages of land tenure system in Nigeria

 The Land Tenure System in Nigeria is the process of granting ownership of land to individuals, legal bodies, corporate bodies, and natural bodies based on their use of these lands.
-This statutory instrument is used to ensure that human habitats are safe and sustainable.

 About Land Tenure System in Nigeria

 Land tenure system in Nigeria is an important issue of discussion, search, and review.
-The basic land law regimes and determinants of relevant rights and obligations with respect to land property.
-Land tenure in Nigeria is a complex series of relationships between multiple institutions in relation to the uses of land.
-It also includes institutions that are significant in determining the pattern of land ownership and use.
-These institutions include the government, customary laws, etc.
+The basic land law regimes and determinants of relevant rights and obligations concerning land property.

 More so, the history of land administration in Nigeria can be traced back to the 1800s while some statistics show that only a smaller percentage of the nation’s urban residents live in officially designated urban areas.
-Other people seek ways to own or buy land in their vicinity.
-You can read about Tenancy Agreement and property development

 7 types of Land Tenure System in Nigeria

-In order to strengthen property rights and eliminate systemic sources of wealth inequality by changing the classification, distribution, and administration of its land resources, the country came up with types of Land Tenure systems.
+To strengthen property rights and eliminate systemic sources of wealth inequality by changing the classification, distribution, and administration of its land resources, the country came up with types of Land Tenure systems.
 They are:

 1. Freehold Tenure System:

 Individuals who subscribe to the Freehold tenure system pay a predetermined amount for the right to own a plot of land.
 Upon obtaining it, you can use it as collateral for a loan.
-Larger the land, the greater the payment.
+The larger the land, the greater the payment.
 The land is surveyed and closed by signing backup documents.

 2. Inheritance Tenure System: